shennguyenrs/study_projects/python/README.md

 --> cd the string
 Output:
 --> 2 the appearance times
---> 2 5 the indexs that the string appear
+--> 2 5 the indexes that the string appear
 ```